Ordination of women in Methodism: Primitive Methodist Church

-The original Primitive Methodist Church in Britain allowed female preachers and ministers until Methodist Union in 1932, and also those Primitive Methodist churches which did not join the Union.
+The original Primitive Methodist Church in Britain allowed female preachers and ministers until the Methodist Union in 1932.

 Although the original Primitive Methodist Church in Britain allowed female preachers and ministers, the current American branch of the Primitive Methodist Church does not ordain women as elders nor does it license them as pastors or local preachers; the PMC does, however, consecrate women as deaconesses.

 Free Methodist Church

 In 1861, the American Free Methodist Church reported the fact that women served as preachers and in 1864, the General Conference of the Free Methodist Church created a class of lay non-pastoral ministers known as evangelists, who were both men and women.
 In 1911, the Free Methodist Church started ordaining women as deacons and in 1974, the FMC started ordaining women as elders.

 United Methodist Church

 In 1968, when the worldwide United Methodist Church was formed from the Methodist Church and the Evangelical United Brethren Church, Methodist women clergy were afforded the right of full connection.

-In 1972, Jeanne Audrey Powers became the first woman to be nominated for the office of a bishop in The United Methodist Church, but she decline the appointment.
+In 1972, Jeanne Audrey Powers became the first woman to be nominated for the office of a bishop in The United Methodist Church, but she declined the appointment.
 In 1980, the first woman, Marjorie Matthews, was elected and consecrated as a bishop within the United Methodist Church.
 In 1984, the first African-American woman, Leontine T. Kelly was elected and consecrated as a bishop.
 In 2005, Rosemarie Wenner was the first woman to be elected bishop outside the United States.
 She was elected by the Germany Central Conference.

 In 2016, over 12,000 women served as United Methodist clergy at all levels, from bishops to local pastors.
 By 2020, almost a third of full-time clergy were female.

 As of 2025, 17 women are serving as bishops.
 A total of 33 women have been elected as UM bishops.

 To try to address the lack of women of color in faculty positions at United Methodist Seminaries, the Board of Higher Education and Ministry created a scholarship program in 1989; the Angella P. Current-Felder Women of Color (WOC) Scholars program is based in Nashville and is open to women who have one non-Caucasian parent and are studying a PhD/ThD in religious studies.
 By 2023, the programme had 55 graduates serving with the UM.